smintio/Portals-Components-SDK/Examples/Frontend/README.md

 The source follows established Vue.js structure practices by containing a template, typescript, and css sections.

-`PortalsUiComponent` is annotated with custom attributes which contribute to the component description in a Smint.io meaningful way.
+`PortalsUiComponent` is annotated with custom attributes which contribute to the component description in way meaningful to Smint.io.

 ```javascript
 @PortalsUiComponent({